adieuadieu/serverless-chrome/docs/chrome.md

 If successfull, the binary will show up in the S3 bucket.
 Check the CloudWatch `serverless-chrome-automation` log group [logs](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logStream:group=/serverless-chrome-automation;streamFilter=typeLogStreamPrefix) for errors.

+EC2 Spot Instance specifications such as instance type or spot price can be configured via [`/aws/ec2-spot-instance-specification.json`](/aws/ec2-spot-instance-specification.json).

 ## Fonts